paulang1807/learn-tech/containers/Readme_Dockerfile.md

 - **WORKDIR** (Optional): Used to specify working directory (preferable compared to RUN cd ..)
 - **COPY** (Optional): Used to copy source code from local to container
     - Copy everything from the current directory in the host to the current directory in the container: `COPY . .`
+- **VOLUME** (Optional): Specify location in the host to store content from the container (particularly useful for specifying the data path for db containers)

 ## Useful Commands
 - Build an image from a dockerfile (if dockerfile name is the standard - Dockerfile): `docker image build -t <image_name> <path_for_image>`